This post may contain affiliate links. Please see my disclosure policy for details.

 After your visit to the Dunmore Pineapple House, there are plenty of amazing things to do in Falkirk.

-You could head to the gorgeous Callendar House that is inspired by a French Chateau.
+You could head to the gorgeous Callendar House which is inspired by a French Chateau.
 It has a free museum and historic kitchens that are featured in Outlander.
 The Callendar park grounds are also lovely and you can see part of the Antonine Wall there.

 The Falkirk Wheel is also a really famous and popular place to visit.
 It’s a rotating boat lift where you can take an organised boat ride on the Union Canal.